RUMgroup/Home/README.md

 [Follow this link and add your ideas and wishes about topics for the R Group to our list and we will try to make it happen.](http://www.tricider.com/admin/2uxhw3j754d/5FwJlvIs0sn) -->

 ## Timetable
-Meetings are at Michael Smith Building, room **A.3025**, 11AM to 12PM.
+Meetings are at Michael Smith Building, 11AM to 12PM.

 |Date | Presenter | Topic |